-The following is a description of the offices which report to the vice president of business and administration:
+The following is a description of the offices which report to the vice president of operations, Chief Information Officer, and Chief Business Officer:

+Auxiliary Enterprises

-Auxiliary Enterprises (Bookstore, Dining Services, Vending, Copy/Print, Distribution Center) The director of auxiliary services oversees a service organization composed of: 1) those operations that are self-supporting by generating revenues (bookstore, food, vending, & copy/print) and 2) the Distribution Center which manages U.S. and inter-campus mail, surplus items disposition, general and Bookstore receiving.
+(Bookstore, Dining Services, Vending, Copy/Print, Distribution Center)

+The director of auxiliary services oversees a service organization composed of: 1) those operations that are self-supporting by generating revenues (bookstore, food, vending, & copy/print) and 2) the Distribution Center which manages U.S. and inter-campus mail, surplus items disposition, general and Bookstore receiving.
 Faculty receive a 10% discount in the bookstore (excluding course materials, postage stamps, and academically priced software).